Anthony Di Iorio

 Anthony Di Iorio is a Canadian entrepreneur primarily known as a co-founder of Ethereum and an early investor in Bitcoin.
 Di Iorio is the founder and CEO of the blockchain company Decentral, and the associated Jaxx wallet.
 He also served as the first chief digital officer of the Toronto Stock Exchange.
 In February 2018, Forbes estimated his net worth at $750 million–$1 billion.

 Early life

 Di Iorio grew up with two older siblings in north Toronto, Ontario.
-He graduated with a degree in marketing from Ryerson University.
+He graduated with a degree in marketing from Ryerson University (now Toronto Metropolitan University).
 Di Iorio began developing websites during the early 1990s, and eventually entered the rental housing market as an investor and landlord in Toronto, Ontario.
-In 2012 he sold his rental properties in order to invest in Bitcoin, and began to organize companies in the field of cryptocurrency.
+In 2012, he sold his rental properties to invest in Bitcoin, and began to organize companies in the field of cryptocurrency.

 Career

-Di Iorio began his career working in marketing at a machine manufacturer before he went on to work for his family's patio-door making business in Woodbridge, Ontario.
+Di Iorio began his career working in marketing at a machine manufacturer before he went on to work for his family's patio-door-making business in Woodbridge, Ontario.
 The family business was sold in 2008, and Di Iorio’s father supported him as he launched a short-lived geothermal drilling company.